SeneGambiaTravel Directory

 Banjul is one of Africa's smallest capitals — a half-day is enough to see the highlights, from Albert Market to Arch 22.

-Banjul sits on a small island at the mouth of the River Gambia, connected to the mainland by a single bridge.
-With a population of around 30,000, it's one of the smallest capital cities in Africa — and easily covered on foot in half a day.
+Banjul barely feels like a capital.
+It sits on a small island at the mouth of the River Gambia, joined to the mainland by a single bridge, and with around 30,000 people you can cover it on foot in half a day.

 What to see

-The Gambian National Museum on Independence Drive is small but worthwhile, with strong sections on the slave trade, colonial period and traditional Mandinka and Wolof culture.
+The Gambian National Museum, also on Independence Drive, is small but worth an hour, with good sections on the slave trade, the colonial years, and Mandinka and Wolof culture.

 Practical tips